KhobEsc/app-dev/README.md

 > Intuiging mystery

-> Meta storytelling through broadcasting episodes chronologically out of order, redoing episodes to emphasize a time loop
+> Meta storytelling through broadcasting episodes chronologically out of order, redoing episodes to emphasize a time loop(though this one is quite controversial)

 And others that make up how good the series is.